 Encounter with the Renewal Process at McClean.
-Upon his return to the United psychiatrist.
+Upon his return to the United States, Perry began to work again at McClean Hospital in Boston, this time as a psychiatrist.
 He described himself as having carried the intense atmosphere of Zurich with him.
 This, he noted, was a crucial element that allowed the "way" to emerge: